viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 Your smart machine is now ready to detect the objects you've tagged.

 1. On your robot's **Control** page in the [Viam app](https://app.viam.com), find your configured camera component.
-   If you are using a Viam Rover, use the `viam_base` base instead, which presents both the camera and the transform camera together.
+   If you are using a Viam Rover, use the `viam_base` panel instead, which presents both the camera and the transform camera together.
 1. Enable both the camera and the transform camera, to show both on the right-hand side.
    On the Viam Rover, and using the transform camera name from earlier in this tutorial, these are `cam` and `my-transform-cam`.
 1. Move your smart machine to a position where your camera can see an object that you have tagged in your ML model, and watch your smart machine identify it!